maticas-org/maticas-app-v2/README.md

 # Folder Structure

 Absolutely, organizing your TypeScript and React project efficiently is crucial for maintainability and scalability.
-Let's clarify the role of the `components` folder and then propose a more structured approach to organizing your project.
+Let's clarify and propose a more structured approach to organizing your project.

 ### Proposed Folder Structure